cmuparlay/parlayhash/README.md

 concurrently, although the value of only one will be used.
 "

+There is also a `parlay::parlay_unordered_set` that supports sets of keys.
+It has a similar interface.

 ## Benchmarks

 Benchmarks for comparing performance to other hash maps can be found